carpentries-incubator/workflows-nextflow/episodes/01-getting-started-with-nextflow.md

 ### Processes and channels

-In practice a Nextflow pipeline script is made by joining together different processes.
+In practice a Nextflow pipeline script is made by joining together different processes (workflow steps).
 Each process can be written in any scripting language that can be executed by the Linux platform (Bash, Perl, Ruby, Python, etc.).

 Processes are executed independently and are isolated from each other, i.e. they do not share a common (writable) state.
-The only way they can communicate is via asynchronous FIFO queues, called channels in Nextflow.
+The only way they can communicate is via asynchronous FIFO queues, called `channels` in Nextflow.

 Any process can define one or more channels as input and output.
 The interaction between these processes, and ultimately the pipeline execution flow itself, is implicitly defined by these input and output declarations.